-Contamination or dirt on the water contacts/connector or buttons may prevent the automatic activation of the DIVE mode and cause problems during data transfer.
+- WATER CONTACTS AND PUSH BUTTONS - Contamination or dirt on the water contacts/connector or push buttons may prevent the automatic activation of the Dive Mode and cause problems during the data transfer.
 Therefore, it is important that the water contacts and push buttons are kept clean.
-If the water contacts of the instrument are active (AC-text remains on the display) or the DIVE mode activates on its own, the reason is probably contamination or invisible marine growth that may create an unwanted electric current between the contacts.
+If the water contacts are active (AC text remains on display) or the Dive Mode activates on its own, the reason for this is probably contamination or invisible marine growth, which may create an electric current between the contacts.
 It is important that the dive computer is carefully washed in fresh water after the day's diving is completed.
 The contacts can be cleaned with fresh water and, if necessary, a mild detergent and a soft brush.

-8.2.
-Care of your dive computer

-- NEVER try to open the case of the dive computer - Have your dive computer serviced every two years or after 200 dives (whichever comes first) by an authorized Suunto representative.
-This service will include a general operational check, replacement of the battery, and a water resistance check.
-The service requires special tools and training, so do not attempt to carry out any service that you are not competent to perform - If moisture appears inside the case, have the instrument checked immediately by your Suunto representative - If you detect scratches, cracks or other such flaws on the display that may impair its durability, have it replaced immediately by your Suunto representative - Check the strap and the buckle for flaws.
-If needed, have them replaced by your Suunto representative - · Wash and rinse the unit in fresh water after every use - Protect the unit from shock, extreme heat, direct sunlight, and chemical corrosion.
-The dive computer cannot withstand the impact of heavy objects like scuba cylinders, nor chemicals like gasoline, cleaning solvents, aerosol sprays, adhesive agents, paint, acetone, alcohol etc. Chemical reactions with such agents will damage seals, the case, and the finish - · Store your dive computer in a dry place when you are not using it - The dive computer displays a battery symbol as a warning when the power gets too low.
-When this happens, the instrument should not be used until the battery has been replaced.
-Also refer to Section 5.9.
-Activation and pre-checks - Do not fasten the strap of your dive computer too tightly.
-You should be able to insert your finger between the strap and your wrist
+Sometimes it might be necessary to remove the instrument from the protective boot for cleaning. - CARE OF YOUR DIVE COMPUTER - · NEVER try to open the case of the dive computer. - Have your dive computer serviced every two years or after 200 dives (whichever comes first) by an authorized dealer or distributor.
+This service will include a general operational check, replacement of the battery, and water resistance check.
+The service requires special tools and training.
+Therefore, it is advisable to contact an authorized SUUNTO dealer or distributor for the biennial service.
+Do not attempt to do any servicing that you are not sure of.

+- Should moisture appear inside the case, immediately have the instrument checked by your SUUNTO dealer or distributor. - Should you detect scratches, cracks or other such flaws on the display that may impair its durability, immediately have it replaced by your SUUNTO dealer or distributor. - Wash and rinse the unit in fresh water after every use. - Protect the unit from shock, extreme heat, direct sunlight, and chemical attack.
+The dive computer cannot withstand the impact of heavy objects like scuba cylinders, nor chemicals like gasoline, cleaning solvents, aerosol sprays, adhesive agents, paint, acetone, alcohol, etc. Chemical reactions with such agents will damage the seals, case and finish. - Store your dive computer in a dry place when you are not using it. - The dive computer will display a battery symbol as a warning when the power gets too low.
+When this happens, the instrument should not be used until the battery has been replaced. - Do not fasten the strap of your dive computer too tightly.
+You should be able to insert your finger between the strap and your wrist.
+Shorten the strap by cutting it if you do not expect to need the extra length.